-- Call your MCO if you have a problem or a complaint. - Work with your Primary Care Provider (PCP) to create and follow a plan of care that you and your PCP agree on. - Ask questions about your care and let your provider know if there is something you do not understand. - Update the State if there has been a change in your status. - Provide the MCO and their providers with accurate health information in order to provide proper care. - Use the emergency department for emergencies only. - Tell your PCP as soon as possible after you receive emergency care.
+- Call your MCO if you have a problem or a complaint. - Work with your primary care provider (PCP) to create and follow a plan of care that you and your PCP agree on. - Ask questions about your care and let your provider know if there is something you do not understand. - Understand your health problems and to work with your provider to create mutually agreed-upon treatment goals that you will follow. - Update the State if there has been a change in your status. - Provide the MCO and its providers with accurate health information in order to provide proper care. - Use the emergency department for emergencies only. - Tell your PCP as soon as possible after you receive emergency care.